Community Happenings | September 1, 2021

 Residents can ride their bikes around campus, walk the halls to pick up a take-out meal, or dine with friends or family with the confidence that they are living in a largely vaccinated neighborhood.
 While this doesn’t guarantee immunity to COVID-19, studies show the higher resident and team member vaccination rates, the lower the resident COVID-19 infection rate.
 And for communities where team members were 100% vaccinated, resident COVID-19 deaths were nearly eliminated.

-Thus, CLC/Cappella has committed to fully-vaccinated teams serving residents by October 1st.
+Thus, CLC/Cappella has committed to fully-vaccinated teams serving residents.
 While a small number of team members may qualify for religious or medical exemptions to the vaccine, across Cappella/CLC, 92% of residents and more than 72% of team members were already completely vaccinated by this posting.

-In addition, our experienced teams are coordinating vaccine booster clinics and third vaccines for immune-compromised residents.
+In addition, our experienced teams are coordinating vaccine booster clinics.

 "I made some good friends after moving to Clermont Park.
 My family loves it.
 They have also met a lot of good people here."